 Netflix wins this category, even with the wide launch of Apple TV Plus.

-Apple TV Plus launch titles
+Apple TV Plus shows and movies

 - The Morning Show – This is a drama centering on the behind-the-scenes antics at a national morning news TV show, starring Jennifer Aniston, Reese Witherspoon, and Steve Carell.